-This chapter describes electric boilers in the MW size range using electricity to produce hot water or steam for industrial heating purposes.
-This chapter is an extension of the electric boiler chapter described in the technology catalogue Technology Data - Energy Plants for Electricity and District heating generation [1], with focus on steam and hot water production with supply temperatures of > 150 °C.
+This chapter describes electric boilers in the range up to 60 MW using electricity to produce hot water or steam for industrial heating purposes.
+This chapter is an extension of the electric boiler chapter described in the technology catalogue Technology Data - Energy Plants for Electricity and District heating generation [1, p.306], with focus on steam and hot water production with supply temperatures of > 150 °C.

-The boiler type described in this chapter is heating elements using electrode boilers.
-Electrode systems are used for larger applications.
-Electrode boilers (larger than a few MW) are directly connected to the medium to high voltage grid at 10-15 kV (depending on the voltage in the locally available distribution grid).
+The boiler type described in this chapter is heating elements using electrode or resistance systems.
+Electrode systems are typically used for larger applications but can operate in a seamless span from 1-60 MW.
+Resistance boilers are typically used for smaller capacities (up to 2-4 MW), these boilers are supplied by low voltage (400V or 690 V) and the installation will often require a new transformer25.
+Electrode boiler capacities that typically are larger than 2-4 MW, are directly connected to the medium to high voltage grid at 6.3-22 kV depending on the voltage available in the local distribution grid.